rocketfellows/country-vat-number-format-validators-config/README.md

     $atVatNumberFormatValidatorsConfig
 );

-foreach ($configs as $config) {
+// each $config variable is an instance of CountryVatNumberFormatValidatorsConfigInterface foreach ($configs as $config) {
     $config->getCountry();      // returns Country of current config
     $config->getValidators();   // return CountryVatFormatValidators of current config